rodneyosodo/africastalking-eris-devkit-playground/arduino/servo-motor.md

 ## INTRODUCTION

-Want to add motion to your next Arduino project without building a motor controller?
+Want to add motion to your next project without building a motor controller?
 Then servo motors might be the solid launching point for you.
 With servo motors, you can precisely control the positioning of these motors.
-Instructing them where to point, and they’ll do it for you.
+Instructing them where to point and they will do just that.

 ## BACKGROUND INFORMATION